 The main duties of a dental assistant revolve around patient care.
 There are two levels of dental assistants: basic dental assistant (DA) and expanded duties dental assistant (EDDA).

-What Are the Differences Between Dental Assistant and Expanded Dental Assistant?
+What Are the Differences Between Dental Assistant and Expanded Duties Dental Assistant?

 What are the differences between a DA and EDDA?
-Simply put, an EDDA is a higher trained dental assistant that can perform more tasks independent of the dentist.
+Simply put, an EDDA is a higher trained dental assistant that can perform more tasks independently of the dentist.
 These responsibilities include:

 • Operate dental X-ray equipment to provide the dentist with dental radiographs